ChatKitty/chatkitty-js/README.md

 ## API Documentation
 Please see the documentation for this SDK at the [ChatKitty Website](https://docs.chatkitty.com/javascript/).

 The source code of the website can be found [here](https://github.com/ChatKitty/chatkitty-api-docs).
-Contributions are welcome!
+Contributions are welcomed!

 A complete SDK reference document is hosted at https://chatkitty.github.io/chatkitty-js/